Decolonial Love Poems for the Land

 This workshop is in partnership with the Saskatoon Indigenous Poets Society.
 Workshop space provided by Chokecherry Studios.

 Participation will be limited to 12 participants, so please register in advance.
-The deadline for registration is February 4, 2020.
+The deadline for registration is extended until February 7, 2020 - 3 pm.

 ecoaborijanelle aka Janelle Pewapsconias (she/her) is a nehīyaw spoken word poet, game designer, and grassroots activist from Little Pine First Nation.
 She shares stories and perspectives that highlight both the complexities of Canada’s colonial history and celebrating resilience, healing, and connection to this land.
 She has read poetry across the prairie provinces and has launched her first self-published chapbook, “kikawiynaw askiy, Mother Earth” and is currently editing her second chapbook “#30WaterPoemsForMotherEarth”!